 Can I work out after dermaplaning?

-Avoid strenuous activities and heavy sweating for about 72 hours.
-Start back with low-sweat workouts if your skin stays calm.
+I usually recommend avoiding strenuous workouts and heavy sweating for about 72 hours.
+Start back with lower-sweat workouts only if your skin stays calm.

 Why do I break out after dermaplaning?